 As small to medium marketers are looking to include more mixed media options in their e-mail content, including links to videos, this partnership will address this need.

 “This is kind of like version 2.0 of e-mail marketing-type campaigns,” said David Mason, CEO, StudioNow.
 “We are trying to go up the food chain and provide a more interactive way to communicate with customers through video.
-A marketer can now embed video within e-mail to drive better conversion rates.”
+A marketer can now embed video within e-mail to drive better conversion rates.” certified mail of usps

 Under the agreement, Emma customers will receive a 15% discount on StudioNow video editing and creation services to use in online campaigns.
 StudioNow lets marketers looking to create content directly connect with the Web-based StudioNow Editor Network of professional video editors, directors, producers and animators.